RanaMalhas/QRCD/README.md

   --use_farasapy=False
 ```

-2. Fine-tune the model for the QA/MRC task
+3. Fine-tune the model for the QA/MRC task.

 ```
 python run_squad_qrcd.py \